bentomas/node-continuables/README.md

     // write an asynchronous function that outputs whatever it is given var async_function = function(val) {
-      var cont = continuable.create();  // This line creates the continuable for this function
+      var cont = continuables.create();  // This line creates a continuable for this function

       process.nextTick(function() {
           cont.fulfill(val);            // fulfill it